How It Works

 What Is Immersed Weight and Why Does It Differ from True Weight?

 When you lower an object into a fluid, the fluid pushes back with a buoyant force equal to the weight of displaced fluid.
 This is Archimedes' principle, first described in On Floating Bodies around 250 BCE.
 The apparent weight -- sometimes called immersed weight or underwater weight -- equals the true weight minus the buoyant force: W_app = W_air - F_b.
 For an interactive version with shape-based volume helpers, see our Buoyancy Experiment Calculator.
 For a 5 kg aluminium block (density 2,700 kg/m³) fully submerged in fresh water, the buoyant force is (998.2 x 5/2700 x 9.81) = 18.1 N, reducing the apparent weight from 49.1 N to 31.0 N -- a 37% reduction.
+For the upward buoyant force itself rather than the apparent weight, use the buoyancy experiment calculator; to find the density of an irregular object from its immersed weight measurement, the same Archimedes method applies with the buoyancy experiment tool.

 The Two-Weight Method: Finding Object Density Without a Ruler